-What Does the Bible Say about Comparison?
+What Does the Bible Say about Comparison and Joy?

 As insightful as President Roosevelt’s quote is, God’s Word was offering advice on comparison well before anyone came to know and love Teddy.
 Comparing oneself to others was a chronic problem among many over the centuries and is frequently discussed in the Bible.
 The problem is described among those we are familiar with from the Word of God: Rachel and Leah, Jacob and his brothers, even among Jesus’ disciples.
 The apostle Paul was definitely one who dealt with comparison before Christ intervened on the Road to Damascus and several words shared to others during his ministry shed light on what to do about comparison.